AlexShopiak/rest-api/README.md

-For security reasons, projects are not runnable.
-Only owner(me) has full and runuble code
+For security reasons, projects are not runnuble.
+Watching only